 To be honest, the answer is an unfortunate yes.

-A VPN might hide your IP address and encrypt your data, but it can’t guarantee complete anonymity.
+A VPN might change your IP address and encrypt your data, but it can’t guarantee complete anonymity.
 In the past decade, technology has developed and is continually evolving to detect VPNs.
 Take Netflix, for example.
 Over the years, the site has continually evolved to combat users using VPNs to access content that is not available in their country.
 There are now only a few VPNs that can bypass its mechanisms.

 If a site is using VPN tracking technology, it will be able to identify that you are using a VPN.